There are tons of uses for apps within startups and small businesses:

 Typically, an app builder uses features like tutorials, pre-built templates, and drag-and-drop functionality to provide an intuitive, user-friendly interface for even beginners who have little or no experience making apps.
 They can create powerful apps without the app creator needing to write a single line of code.

 There are two common types of online app builders:

 As the name suggests, no-code platforms don’t require their users to have any coding knowledge or experience.
 They allow users to create apps using templates, real-time drag-and-drop components, and simple design functions.

 Glide, for example, is a no-code app builder with a laser-focus on making the app creation process simple, fast, and affordable.
-With Glide, building an App or Page starts with easily importing the Excel, Google Sheets, or Airtable files you already work with.
-From there, Glide automatically builds out a robust backend which you can then customize — try out templates for a leg up — and layer integrations intro via the drag-and-drop interface.
+With Glide, building a Glide App or Page starts with easily importing the Excel, Google Sheets, or Airtable files you already work with.
+From there, Glide automatically builds out a robust backend which you can then customize — try our templates for a leg up — and layer in integrations via the drag-and-drop interface.

-If you’re interested in seeing what a premier app builder can do for you in terms of time, money, and sanity savings, get started with Glide for free.
+If you’re interested in seeing what a premier app builder can do for you in terms of time, money, and sanity savings, sign up for Glide for free.

 Low-Code App Builders

 Custom app development means creating an app completely from code.
 This is the solution that’s generally favored by larger and more established businesses, because it gives maximum control over the application.
 A custom-coded app is tailor-made from scratch, meaning the opportunities for customization and advanced functionality are virtually limitless.

 What Are the Key Differences Between App Builders and Custom Coding?